agchivite/TokenHelper/README.md

 ## Deploy

-There is and executable in `build/jpackage/TokenHelper/TokenHelper.exe`
+There is an executable in `build/jpackage/TokenHelper/TokenHelper.exe`

 - gradle 8.1: https://gradle.org/